-In preparing proposals for submission to external sponsors, read the directions and information available in the application material provided by the sponsor.
-Application packages are often referred to by one of the following: RFP – Request for Proposals; RFA – Request for Application; Application Booklet; Program Brochure or Guidelines.
+In preparing proposals for submission to external sponsors, read the directions and information available in the application materials provided by the sponsor.
+Application packages are often referred to by one of the following: RFP – Request for Proposals; RFA – Request for Application; FOA – Funding Opportunity Announcement; Application Booklet; Program Brochure or Guidelines.

 SP should be contacted as soon as a PI knows he/she will be submitting a proposal.
 SP can be of great assistance to faculty/staff in the proposal preparation and review process and will act as a second set of eyes to ensure the proposal meets the RFP requirements.
 Whatever the sponsor provides in these instructions should be followed precisely, i.e. page limits, typeface size, and other restrictions are taken seriously by sponsoring organizations and act as the first level of grant review.
 If the directions are not followed the proposal is routinely returned to the PI without review.